allebb/pirrot/README.md

-# Piplex - A Simplex Repeater controller for RaspberryPi
+# Pirrot - A Simplex Repeater controller for RaspberryPi

-The Piplex project exists to offer a cheaper alternative to buying a dedicated simplex recording device.
+The Pirrot project exists to offer a cheaper alternative to buying a dedicated simplex recording device.

-Piplex also aims to provide additional functionality through the use of DTMF tones such as broadcast weather and time upon request.
+Pirrot also aims to provide additional functionality through the use of DTMF tones such as broadcast weather and time upon request.

 ## Requirements